“Unknown insect – Jadera haematoloma” by Eugene Zelenko is licensed under CC BY-SA 3.0

 How Do I Get Rid of Them?

-Like we mentioned above, this bug causes no harm to your lawn, backyard garden or your family.
+As mentioned above, this bug causes no harm to your lawn, backyard garden, or family.
 And in most cases, removal or control isn’t necessary.
-Still, though, some owners prefer them gone since they can be a nuisance.
+Still, some owners prefer them gone since they can be a nuisance.

-Similar to other insects and bugs, removing the Jadera bug’s food source is a sure-fire way to reduce the number of bugs on your property.
+Like other insects and bugs, removing the Jadera bug’s food source is a surefire way to reduce the number of bugs on your property.
 For Jadera bugs, try raking your grass to remove the fallen seeds the bugs are feeding on.
 The best time to do this is during the fall months.
-If you find Jadera bugs inside your home—which may happen on rare occasions—simply vacuum them up to remove them.
+If you find Jadera bugs inside your home—which may happen on rare occasions—vacuum them up to remove them.

-One of the best ways to prevent the Jadera bug from making its home in your backyard is to simply remove the trees or plants that are attracting it.
+One of the best ways to prevent the Jadera bug from making its home in your backyard is to remove the trees or plants that are attracting it simply.

 ABC Is The Expert on Pests

 The warm, humid climate in the southern states offers the perfect habitat for Jadera bugs and many other lawn-dwelling insects.
-If you are having trouble identifying a bug in your yard, or if you wonder which bugs are pests and which are harmless, the experts at ABC Home & Commercial can help.
-Our highly-trained and knowledgeable technicians can do a thorough assessment of your outdoor areas to determine what’s destroying your grass or which insects might be munching on your plants.
-After getting a better understanding of your problem, we can propose a treatment plan to protect your lawn, while safeguarding your pets and your family, so that your yard can stay healthy and green.
+If you are having trouble identifying a bug in your yard or wonder which bugs are pests and which are harmless, the experts at ABC Home & Commercial can help.
+Our highly-trained and knowledgeable technicians can thoroughly assess your outdoor areas to determine what’s destroying your grass or which insects might be munching on your plants.
+After understanding your problem better, we can propose a treatment plan to protect your lawn while safeguarding your pets and your family so your yard can stay healthy and green.